 Lastly, I added a few river rocks to the top of the soil.
 These rocks should help to keep the succulent from shifting around in the terrarium.

 I could have just stopped there and had a perfectly nice succulent terrarium globe, but you know I can never leave well enough alone.
-I have been watching NerdECrafter’s YouTube videos, and I had an itch to make a little figurine out of polymer clay.
+Since I have been watching NerdECrafter’s YouTube videos, and I had an itch to make a little figurine out of polymer clay.

 I carefully placed Squeaky into the globe and nestled his rock into place.
 Even though he looks wary of his new environment, I think he likes it.